Help And Advice On How To Treat Rising Damp

 If left unchecked it can lead to other issues forming, such as mould, that can have implications on health.
 Having a damp smell in your property isn’t pleasing and the health risks aren’t a real issue.

 Most of the modern buildings in the UK have a damp proof course which can act as a barrier water penetration.
 However, there are some cases where there is damage that affects the building and damp can become a problem.
 All the external masonry, guttering and rainwater pipes should be properly maintained.

 Checks should also be made on ensuring that external roofs, gutters and roof pipes should be free from debris as much as possible.
 All air vents must be free from obstruction to allow air to flow freely out of the building.

 Need the assistance of a Rising Damp Specialist?

-With almost 50 years of experience in the installation of damp proof courses, and having eradicated rising damp problems in thousands of homes, you can trust Timberwise’s damp proofing solutions to remove your damp problem for good.
+With over 50 years of experience in the installation of damp proof courses, and having eradicated rising damp problems in thousands of homes, you can trust Timberwise’s damp proofing solutions to remove your damp problem for good.